Car Insurance in Iowa

 NOTE: Special circumstances apply if you need to drive a vehicle owned by your employer or by someone who is issued a certificate of self-insurance.

-If you are required to submit an SR-22, you’ll need to have the following minimum amounts of liability insurance:
+If you are required to submit an SR-22, you’ll need to have the at least minimum amounts of liability insurance.